joohei/mnist-from-scratch/README.md

 - numpy
 - scipy
 - matplotlib (optional, you need it to display augmented images)
-- cupy
 - torch
 - keras

 You can install these libraries using pip:

-`pip install numpy scipy matplotlib cupy torch keras`
+`pip install numpy scipy matplotlib torch keras`

 ### Using the Code